g-leech/argmin-gravitas/_posts/2025-06-29-types-of-theist.markdown

 <br><br>

 The above very basic understanding helps me put up with religion, which is good because it means I have more friends / am less of a dickhead.
-I still believe theism is a mistake, lightly immoral like littering; a damn shame in an intelligent being; to be tolerated rather than approved-of.<a href="#fn:10" id="fnref:10">10</a>
+(I still believe, though, that theism is a mistake, lightly immoral like littering; and a damn shame in an intelligent being; and to be tolerated rather than approved-of.<a href="#fn:10" id="fnref:10">10</a>)

 <!-- (It's also dishonest to exploit it for feels or cheap political gain, as some modern chuds do.)  -->